 In the same hearing, the California Air Resources Board passed a significant resolution to commit to 100% electric trucks within 25 years.
 That means that by 2045, every new truck sold in California will be zero-emissions.

 California has some of the worst air quality in the nation, and for communities living near freeways, ports, and warehouses, diesel pollution can be deadly.
 Medium and heavy-duty vehicles are the largest source of NOx emissions in California, making them one of the largest producers of California’s dangerous smog.
-Truck exhaust contains more than 40 known cancer-causing substances and is responsible for an astounding 70% of cancer risk related to air toxins in California.
+Trucks are the largest source of diesel particulate matter in California, which is responsible for an astounding 70% of cancer risk related to air toxins in California.
 This pollution isn’t felt equally — diesel truck pollution is concentrated in low-income communities and communities of color that are surrounded by freeways, ports, and the goods movement industry.

 The Advanced Clean Trucks rule will significantly reduce NOx and particulate matter emissions and save Californians $9 billion in health costs.
 The rule was significantly strengthened from its initial proposed form.
 A coalition of health, community environmental justice, environmental, labor, and scientific voices urged the California Air Resources Board to adopt a stronger rule, and Californians sent over 30,000 messages to the agency urging that the state adopt a more protective standard.